 An enjoyable, safe journey up the Dempster Highway involves careful planning.
 Ensure you have good spare tires and do some basic vehicle maintenance.
-You'll find everything you need at Whitehorse garages, stores and service suppliers before you head north on the North Klondike Highway.
+You'll find everything you need at Whitehorse garages, stores and service suppliers before you head up the North Klondike Highway.
 You may also want to plan your accommodations in advance.

 Canada's only all-weather road across the Arctic Circle is among the world's most unique driving routes.
-With services at both ends, and one lone outpost in the middle, this unpaved two lane highway is an original driving adventure.
-The isolation and variable conditions can prove challenging, but the abundant wildlife, easy access to the tundra and expansive views are unmatched
+With services at both ends, and one lone outpost in the middle, this unpaved two-lane highway is an original driving adventure.
+The isolation and variable conditions can prove challenging, but the abundant wildlife, easy access to the tundra and expansive views are unmatched.

 Take a couple of days to explore historic Dawson City and learn about the Klondike Gold Rush.
 More than a century after thousands of miners flooded into Dawson looking for gold, it's a story that still captivates and entertains.
 Visit national historic sites, take a guided walking tour, and enjoy Dawson's lively nightlife.

 Embark on your journey to the Arctic!
 Visit Tombstone Park and hike right from the roadside.
 Dempster accommodations are at Eagle Plains near the Arctic Circle, in Dawson City and Inuvik.
 Camping gives you more options: try the Tombstone, Engineer Creek or Rock River campgrounds.

 Descend from the Richardson Mountains and ride two river ferries to reach the delta towns of Fort McPherson, Tsiigehtchic and Inuvik in the Northwest Territories.
 Watch for caribou and moose, and learn about the cultural heritage of Delta communities.